adamsrog/source-notes/ember.md

 * `.oneWay(dependentKey)` - returns an alias for the `dependentKey`, but using `set` will not change the aliased property (i.e. not bidirectional)
 * `.readOnly(dependentKey)` - returns an alias for the `dependentKey`, but will throw an error if `set` is used

-##`ember-metal/lib/error.js`
+##`ember-metal/lib/error.js & logger.js`
-### Ember Errors
+### Ember Errors & Logging
 Subclasses the JavaScript Error object and is used throughout Ember.
 Allows for a stack trace when errors are thrown.
+Multiple arguments can be passed to the `Ember.Logger` methods and they'll be joined together with a space.
+The `Ember.Logger` methods include:
+* `Ember.Logger.log(arguments)` - normal log
+* `Ember.Logger.info(arguments)` - print to console in blue text
+* `Ember.Logger.debug(arguments)` - print to console in blue text
+* `Ember.Logger.warn(arguments)` - print to console with warning icon
+* `Ember.Logger.error(arguments)` - print to console with red text, error icon and stack trace
+* `Ember.Logger.assert(arguments)` - if value passed in isn't truthy, throw an error and stack trace

 ##`ember-metal/lib/events.js`
 ### Ember Events